 With one rider.
 I was going to make it.
 Well, most of it.
 That way, at least I'd have more control over what he's putting into that little tummy.

-All summer long, then, I’ve been churning out ice cream and, more often, popsicles.
+All summer long, then, I've been churning out ice cream and, more often, popsicles.
 I cheat.
-I don’t load up on the artificial flavorings, the cream, all of that bright, white sugar, and the coloring that doubtlessly makes those store-bought brands so attractive to kids and adults.
-Instead, I stick to fruit purees for flavor, bananas or cashews or nut milks for creaminess, and a minimum of added natural sweeteners, like maple syrup.
+I don't load up on the artificial flavorings, the cream, all of that bright, white sugar, and the coloring that doubtlessly makes those store-bought brands so attractive to kids and adults.
+Instead, I stick to Mango Kulfi (Mango popsicles, Indian style) for flavor, bananas or cashews or nut milks for creaminess, and a minimum of added natural sweeteners, like maple syrup.
 Sometimes, all I do is blitz up some yogurt and fruit and pour it into the popsicle molds.
 They usually disappear before I can share the recipes, which makes me think I must be doing something right.

 These Pineapple Cheesecake Popsicles are certainly right.
 Jay loved them, and so did Desi.
 They are bright and refreshing with tropical flavors and they are fruity and creamy.